jaakkopasanen/AutoEq/README.md

   --fc FC               Comma separated list of center frequencies for fixed
                         band eq.
   --q Q                 Comma separated list of Q values for fixed band eq.
 If
                         only one value is passed it is used for all bands.
-  --ten_band_eq         Shortcut parameter for activating standard ten band eq
+Q value can be calculated from bandwidth in N octaves by Q = 2^(N/2)/(2^N-1) --ten_band_eq         Shortcut parameter for activating standard ten band eq optimization.
-                        optimization.
   --max_filters MAX_FILTERS